 Arguably, the main difference between psychology and neuropsychology is in their approaches to how they address psychological conditions.
 Psychologists focus more on emotions, while neuropsychologists focus on neurobehavioral disorders, cognitive processes, and brain disorders.
 Neuropsychology is driven more by research, and psychology hones in on the individual.

-Anyone can seek the services of and benefit from a clinical psychologist.
-Generally, you would only seek the services of a neuropsychologist if you or a loved one is developing or currently has a brain-altering condition.
+Anyone can seek the services of, and benefit from, a clinical psychologist.
+However, you would generally only seek the services of a neuropsychologist if you or a loved one currently has, or is developing, a brain-altering condition.
 The neuropsychologist helps people maintain autonomy, while the clinical psychologist helps people improve their general mental well-being.

 However, despite their differences, both psychologists and neuropsychologists have the same goal: to better understand the mental problems their patients face and get those patients the assistance they need to manage any problems they’re experiencing.

 The educational requirements for psychologists and neuropsychologists are fairly similar.
 They both require extensive advanced education and training, including thousands of hours of supervised professional experience, and the obtaining of a license to actively practice.

 Psychologists’ Education Requirements